 - 2.)
 Remove front side panel (This is the side where the main topside control panel is located) so electrical can be hooked up to the spa system pack.
-Panels are removed by unscrewing the screws in the corner sections and side panels. - 3.)
-Fill spa at least 1" above filter.
+Panels are removed by unscrewing the screws in the corner sections and side panels (using #2 square bit).
+Using a phillilps screwdriver may result in stripping of the screw. - 3.)
+Fill spa at least 1" above the filters.
 We recommend filling the spa through the filter area. - 4.)
 Turn the power on to the spa.
 Spa will go through its priming mode.
 This lasts approximately 5 minutes. - 5.)
-It may be necessary to bleed air from the motor(s) on your spa if, after start up, your spa pumps do not operate.
+It may be necessary to bleed air from the pump(s) on your spa if, after start up, your spa pumps do not operate.

 Due to the nature of water flow and hydro-therapy pumps, please be advised that air locking of pumps may occur.
-We have taken measures to reduce the possibility of this, but it still may occur, especially after refilling a spa.
+Master Spas has taken measures to reduce the possibility of this, but it still may occur, especially after refilling a spa.
 This is not a service covered under warranty.

-To relieve an airlock situation, loosen the union (see picture) on the discharge of the pump (the end of the pump that water is being pushed through).
+To relieve an airlock situation, loosen the union (see picture) on the discharge of the pump (see arrow on picture of pump below).
 Water should leak out.
 Tighten the union and test the pump for proper jet flow.
 If needed repeat process.

-Pump Union
+- Pump Union

+Airlock

-- Airlock - 6.)
+- 6.)
 Adjust water chemistry according to the instructions provided in the "Spa Water Maintenance Section" (page 20). - 7.)
-Your spa water will heat approximately 5° 8° per hour, for all 240V spas.
+Your spa water will heat approximately 4° 7° per hour, for all 240V spas.
 This varies depending on the size of the spa.
-Step into the soothing waters of your new spa!
+Step into the soothing waters of your new Master Spa!